 Pastor Bob Schulze, Executive Assistant to the President, has announced his retirement to begin September 1.
-Pr.
-Schulze has served the District faithfully since 2016, and he served Minnesota parishes in Bloomington, Worthington, and Lakeville and Canadian parishes in Campbell River and Abbotsford, British Columbia, for 40 years prior.
+Pastor Schulze has served the District faithfully since 2016, and he served Minnesota parishes in Bloomington, Worthington, and Lakeville and Canadian parishes in Campbell River and Abbotsford, British Columbia, for 40 years prior.

 When asked about the impact Pastor Schulze has had at the District office, President Woodford said the following: